AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 ## Learning objectives

-At the end of this lesson, you will be able to:
+At the end of this lesson, you will be able to do the following with a Web SDK implementation of Target:

-* Understand how to add the Platform Web SDK pre-hiding snippet to prevent flicker when using Target with asynchronous tag embed codes
+* Add the pre-hiding snippet to prevent flicker
 * Configure a datastream to enable Target functionality
 * Render visual experience composer activties
 * Render form composer activities
 * Pass XDM data to Target and understand the mapping to Target parameters
 * Pass custom data to Target such as profile and entity parameters
-* Validate a Target implementation with Platform Web SDK
+* Validate a Target implementation
-* Send Target Proposition Requests separate from Adobe Analytics requests and resolve their display events later
+* Separate personalization requests from analytics requests

 >[!TIP]
 >